lmnr-ai/lmnr-python/README.md

 In addition, `SpanContext` allows you to:
 - `event(name: str, value: str | int)` - emit a custom event at any point
-- `evaluate_event(name: str, data: str)` - register a possible event for automatic checking by Laminar.
+- `evaluate_event(name: str, evaluator: str, data: dict)` - register a possible event for automatic checking by Laminar's evaluator pipeline.
 - `end(**kwargs)` – update the current span, and terminate it

 Example: